-VA applies any reimbursement it receives from a veteran's private health insurance carrier, on a dollar-for-dollar basis, to offset a veteran's copayment responsibility.
-If VA receives reimbursement that is equal to or more than a veteran's copayment charge, the veteran's copayment responsibility is satisfied in full.
-See Veterans Health Administrative (VHA) Directive 2012-005 (issued January 23, 2012; expired January 31, 2017; rescinded May 18, 20175); see also VHA Directive 2006-040 (issued June 27, 2006; expired June 30, 2011); Secretary's Response Appendix B. For example, if a veteran's medication copayment responsibility is \$9 and VA receives reimbursement for provision of that medication in the amount of \$10, the veteran's copayment responsibility is fully satisfied.
-See VHA Directive 2012-005, Example 4; Secretary's Response
+VA applies any reimbursement it receives from a veteran's private health insurance carrier for VA's service charge, on a dollar-for-dollar basis, to offset a veteran's copayment responsibility.
+If VA receives reimbursement from the insurance carrier that is equal to or more than a veteran's copayment charge, then the veteran's copayment responsibility is satisfied in full.
+See VHA Directive 2012-005; see also VHA Directive 2006-040 (issued June 27, 2006; expired June 30, 2011); Secretary's November 9, 2017, Response Appendix B.